ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The payload MUST NOT include any of the status parameters 'rt', 'ace_groupcomm_profile', and 'joining_uri' defined in {{config-repr-status-properties}}.

-Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether the group name specified in the 'group_name' parameter matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
-In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Create".
+When performing the authorization checks, the Group Manager uses the value of the 'group_name' parameter from the request as TARGETNAME, and "Create" as PERMISSION.

 If the verification above fails (i.e., there are no matching scope entries specifying the "Create" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.